The factorial growth of topological recursion: Introduction

 \subsection{Acknowledgements}

-A.G. would like to thank Mingkun~Liu for helpful discussions.
+We would like to thank Veronica~Fantini, Stavros~Garoufalidis and Mingkun~Liu for helpful discussions and Ricardo~Schiappa for pointing out important references.
 This work was initiated when G.B. and A.G. were affiliated with the Max-Planck-Institut f\"ur Mathematik, Bonn, and benefited at this time from the support of the Max-Planck-Gesellschaft.
 It was completed during a stay of G.B. at IH\'ES, which he thanks for the excellent working conditions.
 A.G. was supported by an ETH Fellowship (22-2~FEL-003) and a Hermann-Weyl-Instructorship from the Forschungsinstitut für Mathematik at ETH Zürich.
 It has been supported in part by the ERC-SyG project ``Recursive and Exact New Quantum Theory'' (ReNewQuantum) which received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 810573.